-Crixin Voice ships every primitive that ran our hosted Teams product — campaigns, leads, outcome classification, compliance — exposed as MCP tools, REST endpoints, or a TypeScript library.
+Voice MCP ships every primitive of a real sales loop — campaigns, leads, outcome classification, compliance — exposed as MCP tools, REST endpoints, or a TypeScript library.
 Pick your altitude.
+Local SQLite, your data.

 Three presets baked in.
 Agents pace retries to match.